jaredmyers/wireless_survey/README.md

 ## Updates

+#### 04/06/21
+Created a floorplan png overlay file for matplotlib.
+This is a scaled mockup of an apartment with wifi location and plot points on the map for measurement.

 #### 04/05/21
 Created skeleton code labeled the following:

 * networkscan.py - Generating network data into a JSON file then parsing/outputing
 * graph.py - invoking a very basic instance of a heatmap with matplotlib for starters
 * wifisurveyproject.py - currently the main

-#### 04/06/21
-Created an architecture floorplan png overlay file.
-This is a to-scale mockup of an apartment with wifi location and plot points on the map for measurment.

 ### Whats next
 Now that the apartment overlay is created, this allows for the testing/mapping of matplotlib.